dogoncouch/gentoo-laptop/README.md

 ### Screen rotation:
 #### Install iio-sensor-proxy
+`iio-sensor-proxy` handles accelerometers and light sensors, and is used for screen rotation and automatic brightness control, if the system has the necessary sensors.
+Our kernel includes a lot of modules for sensors.

 First, download the [iio-sensor-proxy ebuild](https://bugs.gentoo.org/show_bug.cgi?id=565904).
 Then put it in the `/usr/portage` tree:

     mkdir /usr/portage/sys-apps/iio-sensor-proxy